-2.3.
-New and Revised International Financial Reporting Standards (Continued)
+2.3 New and Revised International Financial Reporting Standards (Continued)

-- v) IFRS 17, 'Insurance contracts'; effective from annual periods beginning on or after 1 January 2021.
-This standard replaces IFRS 4, which currently permits a wide variety of practices in accounting for insurance contracts.
-IFRS 17 will fundamentally change the accounting by all entities that issue insurance contracts and investment contracts with discretionary participation features. - vi) Annual improvements 2015-2017; effective from annual periods beginning on or after 1 January 2019.
-These amendments include minor changes to: - IFRS 3, 'Business combinations', a company remeasures its previously held interest in a joint operation when it obtains control of the business. - IFRS 11, 'Joint arrangements', a company does not remeasure its previously held interest in a joint operation when it obtains joint control of the business. - IAS 12, 'Income taxes' a company accounts for all income tax consequences of dividend payments in the same way. - IAS 23, 'Borrowing costs' a company treats as part of general borrowings any borrowing originally made to develop an asset when the asset is ready for its intended use or sale. - vii) Amendments to IAS 19, 'Employee benefits' on plan amendment, curtailment or settlement'; effective from annual periods beginning on or after 1 January 2019.
-These amendments require an entity to: - use updated assumptions to determine current service cost and net interest for the reminder of the period after a plan amendment, curtailment or settlement; and - recognise in profit or loss as part of past service cost, or a gain or loss on settlement, any reduction in a surplus, even if that surplus was not previously recognised because of the impact of the asset ceiling. - viii) Amendments to IAS 1 and IAS 8 on the definition of material; effective from Annual periods beginning on or after 1 January 2020.
-These amendments to IAS 1, 'Presentation of financial statements', and IAS 8, 'Accounting policies, changes in accounting estimates and errors', and consequential amendments to other IFRSs: - use a consistent definition of materiality throughout IFRSs and the Conceptual Framework for Financial Reporting; - clarify the explanation of the definition of material; and - incorporate some of the guidance in IAS 1 about immaterial information. - ix) Amendments to IFRS 3 definition of a business; effective from Annual periods beginning on or after 1 January 2020.
-This amendment revises the definition of a business.
-According to feedback received by the IASB, application of the current guidance is commonly thought to be too complex, and it results in too many transactions qualifying as business combinations.
+- IFRIC 23, 'Uncertainty over income tax treatments'; effective from annual periods beginning on or after 1 January 2019.
+This IFRIC clarifies how the recognition and measurement requirements of IAS 12 'Income taxes', are applied where there is uncertainty over income tax treatments.
+The IFRS IC had clarified previously that IAS 12, not IAS 37 'Provisions, contingent liabilities and contingent assets', applies to accounting for uncertain income tax treatments.
+IFRIC 23 explains how to recognise and measure deferred and current income tax assets and liabilities where there is uncertainty over a tax treatment.
+An uncertain tax treatment is any tax treatment applied by an entity where there is uncertainty over whether that treatment will be accepted by the tax authority.
+For example, a decision to claim a deduction for a specific expense or not to include a specific item of income in a tax return is an uncertain tax treatment if its acceptability is uncertain under tax law.
+IFRIC 23 applies to all aspects of income tax accounting where there is an uncertainty regarding the treatment of an item, including taxable profit or loss, the tax bases of assets and liabilities, tax losses and credits and tax rates. - Annual improvements 2015-2017; effective from annual periods beginning on or after 1 January 2019.
+These amendments include minor changes to: - IFRS 3, 'Business combinations', a company remeasures its previously held interest in a joint operation when it obtains control of the business. - IFRS 11, 'Joint arrangements', a company does not remeasure its previously held interest in a joint operation when it obtains joint control of the business. - IAS 12, 'Income taxes' a company accounts for all income tax consequences of dividend payments in the same way. - IAS 23, 'Borrowing costs' a company treats as part of general borrowings any borrowing originally made to develop an asset when the asset is ready for its intended use or sale. - Amendments to IAS 19, 'Employee benefits' on plan amendment, curtailment or settlement'; effective from annual periods beginning on or after 1 January 2019.
+These amendments require an entity to: - use updated assumptions to determine current service cost and net interest for the reminder of the period after a plan amendment, curtailment or settlement; and - recognise in profit or loss as part of past service cost, or a gain or loss on settlement, any reduction in a surplus, even if that surplus was not previously recognised because of the impact of the asset ceiling. - b) Standards, amendments and interpretations that are issued but not effective as at 31 December 2019: - Amendments to IAS 1 and IAS 8 on the definition of material; effective from Annual periods beginning on or after 1 January 2020.
+These amendments to IAS 1, 'Presentation of financial statements', and IAS 8, 'Accounting policies, changes in accounting estimates and errors', and consequential amendments to other IFRSs: - i) use a consistent definition of materiality throughout IFRSs and the Conceptual Framework for Financial Reporting; - ii) clarify the explanation of the definition of material; and - iii) incorporate some of the guidance in IAS 1 about immaterial information.

-EXPLANATORY NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018
+EXPLANATORY NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2019